MrThearMan/dndfog/README.md

 map when I tried adding this, so I skipped it for now.
 Might add later.

 There is no undo or redo.
 Might add later.

+There is no way to add pictures to pieces.
+Might add later.

 There is no way to mark/point on things on the map (apart from the mouse cursor).
 Might add later.